phanumat/Documentation/tools-and-ide/github-integration.rst

  - `Sync a Repo <https://help.github.com/articles/syncing-a-fork/>`__ - documentation on how to sync a fork to the upstream repository.
  - `Pushing to a Remote <https://help.github.com/articles/pushing-to-a-remote/>`__ - documentation on how to push to a remote repository.

-If your questions are about the IDE integration, and aren't answered in this documentation, the `SmartThings Community Forums <http://community.smartthings.com>`__ is a great place to leverage the power of our active community developers to help.
+If your questions are about the IDE integration, and aren't answered in this documentation, the `PEA HiVE Community Forums <http://community.PEA HiVE.com>`__ is a great place to leverage the power of our active community developers to help.

-Finally, if you have ideas to help improve this documentation, feel free to contact docs@smartthings.com.
+Finally, if you have ideas to help improve this documentation, feel free to contact docs@PEA HiVE.com.